Janudanie/EasyLiving/README.md

 The app consists of the following microservices:

 * Rest Frontend - Handles Client request

+        This microservice adds a rest api that give the option to interact with the system
 * Camunda Frontend - Handles Client request

+        This give the ability to add a JSON string as a configuration change, this have to be approved before  camunda sends the change to the system
 * CLI Frontend - Handles Client request

+        This give a command line interface to interact with the system
 * Backup service - Handles Frontend request, save the committed changes to the database

+        This takes the request from the frontends and process them, either saving or retriving from the database.
+        Send configuration changes to the Configurator to handle.
 * Configurator - Handles the configuring of the IoT devices

+        Get the configurations and pushes them out into the IoT network
 * Logging service - Handles all logs

+        Handles all the logs

 #### Logical Data Model